-The proposed subsea cable-laying operation was scheduled for the 2016 open-water season (June 1 to October 31).
-However, operations were delayed until July 15th.
+The proposed subsea cable-laying operation is scheduled for the 2016 open-water season (June 1 to October 31).
 All activities, including mobilization, pre-lay grapnel run (PLGR), cable-laying, post-lay inspection and burial (PLIB), and demobilization of survey and support crews, would occur within this time period.
 Operations are currently scheduled to last 110 days, but activities may last all season.
 Upon arrival to the project area, operations will begin in Nome and continue northward (i.e., operations will follow sea ice as it retreats).